June 29, 2021

 Along with the goal of improvement comes the smart utilization of technology.
-With the great benefits of technology, 74% of legal departments who responded use IT tools mainly for communications and 65% use it for legal research tools.
+With the great benefits of technology, 74% of legal departments who responded use IT tools mainly for communications and 65% use them for legal research tools.
 55% also plan to apply tech to information extraction from documents, 54% for document automation, and 45% for data analysis.

-In general, most legal departments are still on the fence about spending more on legal technology and when they were asked about these the top 3 reasons are: 45% said that they decided to do other initiatives instead, 36% have no idea on what to invest, and 15% lack knowledge.
+In general, most legal departments are still on the fence about spending more on legal technology and when they were asked about these the top 3 reasons are: 45% said that they decided to do other initiatives instead, 36% have no idea what to invest, and 15% lack knowledge.
 The survey showed that 67% have not allocated funds for it so only 33% had earmarked funds for their department.
-Of those that had a budget, the average amount was US$248K and the amount set aside is just 13% out of the total budget spent.
+Of those that had a budget, the average amount was US$248K and the amount set aside is just 13% of the total budget spent.

 Trends and developments

 When it comes to challenges, legal departments do not come up short.
 Handling multiple areas of legal practice while safeguarding the interest of the company and its clients simultaneously.
 Not to mention, complying and keeping up with numerous rules and regulatory stipulations from time to time.

 The survey asked what the heads of legal prioritize in planning for the future of their departments to lay out the foundation of identifying current challenges.
 It showed that the top one is Further Internationalization of legal function with 85% followed by Optimizing processes and workflow with 84% and 80% gave importance to Providing proactive legal advice to the business.

 As for investments, 75% will increase funds for the success-critical expertise and knowledge of lawyers, 65% wants to invest in improving control and efficiency of their processes coming close to that number are heads that plans to increase the transparency of work processes.
 61% also plans to increase automation.